sandeepk-480/Data_Visualization_App/README.md

 <b>Login/Register Page</b><br>
 User login with authentication, Registering user and saving data to the database.<br><br>

-Note: Use "python manage.py loaddata data.sql" for loading the data.
+Note: Use "python manage.py loaddata data.sql" for loading the database data.